greppo-io/greppo-docs/source/index.md

 ## Welcome to Greppo's documentation

-**Greppo** is a Python library that makes it easy for Data Scientists to quickly build geo-spatial apps natively in Python.
+**Greppo** is a Python library that makes it easy for Data Scientists to quickly build geospatial apps natively in Python.
 You do not need any fonr-end or back-end experience to start using this.
 Out-of-the-box, the library provides front-end components and APIs to connect to the back-end.

 **Greppo** focuses on: